nahom70/nahom70/README.md

 ## 🚀 Projects

 ### 🧠 Learning Traits Analyzer
-A small React + Flask project that collects user answers and gives simple learning-style feedback
+A small React + Flask project that collects user answers and gives simple learning-style feedback.
-(no ML involved).

 ### 💬 Addis Chat
 A lightweight chat app built with vanilla HTML, CSS, and JavaScript to practice DOM updates,